The image of Colmez's Montreal functor: -adic Langlands correspondence -adic Langlands correspondence

 \begin{proof} Let $\pi$ be an irreducible subquotient of $\Theta\otimes_{\OO} k$.
 Suppose that $\pi$ is absolutely irreducible.
 Then it follows from Theorems \ref{mainsuper}, \ref{mainGen}, \ref{mainNGI} and \ref{mainNGII} that either (i) or (iii) holds.
 Further, if the inclusion in (iii) is not an isomorphism then $\Pi$ is ordinary, see Corollaries \ref{cormainGen}, \ref{cormainNGI} and Theorem \ref{mainNGII}.
 If $\pi$ is not absolutely irreducible then it follows from Corollary \ref{irrsubQabs} that $\pi\otimes_k l$ is isomorphic to $\Indu{P}{G}{\chi\otimes \chi^{\sigma} \omega^{-1}}\oplus \Indu{P}{G}{\chi^{\sigma}\otimes \chi \omega^{-1}}$.
 The previous argument applied to $\Pi_{L'}$ where $L'$ is a quadratic unramified extension of $L$ shows that

 Since $\Theta\otimes_{\OO} k$ contains $\pi$ we deduce that $\Theta\otimes_{\OO} k \cong \pi$. \end{proof}

-\begin{cor} Let $\Pi$ be a unitary admissible absolutely irreducible $L$-Ba\-na\-ch space representation of $G$ with a central character then $\dim_L \VV(\Pi)\le 2$.
+We refer the reader to \S \ref{CMF} for the definition of the functors $\VV$ and $\cV$. \begin{cor} If $\Pi$ is a unitary admissible absolutely irreducible $L$-Ba\-na\-ch space representation of $G$ with a central character then $\dim_L \VV(\Pi)\le 2$.
 Moreover, $\dim_L \VV(\Pi)<2$ if and only if $\Pi$ is ordinary. \end{cor} \begin{proof} Let $\Theta$ be an open bounded $G$-invariant lattice in $\Pi$.
 It follows from Theorem \ref{redBan} that $\dim_k \VV(\Theta\otimes_{\OO} k)\le 2$ and the equality is strict if and only if the inclusion in Theorem \ref{redBan} (iii) is not an isomorphism.
 Hence $\VV(\Theta)$ is a free $\OO$-module of rank at most $2$, see \cite[2.2.2]{kisin} or the proof Lemma \ref{flattofree}.
 Since $\VV(\Theta)$ is an $\OO$-lattice in $\VV(\Pi)$ we get the assertion. \end{proof}

 Let $\Pi$ be an absolutely irreducible non-ordinary unitary $L$-Banach space representation of $G$ with a central character $\zeta$.
 Then $\Pi$ is an object of $\Ban_{G,\zeta}^{\mathrm{adm}}(L)^{\BB}$ for some block $\BB$, Proposition \ref{blockdecompB}.
 Let $\overline{\Pi}$ be the semi-simp\-li\-fi\-ca\-tion of the reduction modulo $\varpi$ of an open bounded $G$-invariant lattice $\Theta$ in $\Pi$.
 Suppose that $\overline{\Pi}$ contains an absolutely irreducible representation; this can be achieved by replacing $L$ with a quadratic unramified extension.
 Then there are essentially four possibilities for $\BB$, described in Proposition \ref{blocksoverk}.
 Recall that $\Mod^{\mathrm{lfin}}_{G,\zeta}(\OO)^{\BB}$ is the full subcategory of $\Mod^{\mathrm{lfin}}_{G,\zeta}(\OO)$ consisting of representations with all the irreducible subquotients in $\BB$, and $\dualcat(\OO)^{\BB}$ is the full subcategory of $\dualcat(\OO)$ anti-equivalent to $\Mod^{\mathrm{lfin}}_{G,\zeta}(\OO)^{\BB}$ via Pontryagin duality.
 The centre of the category $\dualcat(\OO)^{\BB}$ is naturally isomorphic to $R^{\mathrm{ps}, \psi}_{\tr \VV(\overline{\Pi})}$, the deformation ring parameterizing $2$-dimensional pseudocharacters of $\gal$ with determinant $\psi=\varepsilon \zeta$ lifting $\tr \VV(\overline{\Pi})$, Corollaries \ref{Csuper}, \ref{Cgen}, \ref{CngI}, Theorem \ref{ZNGII}.
 Since $\Theta^d$ is an object of $\dualcat(\OO)^{\BB}$ and $\Pi\cong \Hom_{\OO}^{cont}(\Theta^d, L)$ we obtain a ring homomorphism: